am-zed/neovial-gui/README.md

 #### Releases

-Visit https://get.vial.today/ to download a binary release of Vial.
+Check releases section in here for NeoVial 0.7.2 (patched Vial 0.7.1), Or visit https://get.vial.today/ to download a binary release of Vial.

 #### Development